ECEntrics/Concordia/docker/README.md

 | REACT_APP_RENDEZVOUS_PORT | 9090 | Set the port of the rendezvous server |

 **Attention**: this image will copy the contract artifacts from the directory `/packages/concordia-contracts/build`.
 The image is bound the these artifacts after build.
-If the contracts (and hence the artifacts) change the image must be re-built for the changes to take effect.
+If the contracts change or get re=deployed the image must be re-built to use the new artifacts.

 **Attention**: make sure the contracts have been deployed before **building** this image.
 Also, make sure the rendezvous server is up and running.